 Understanding the importance of 10 blue links is critical for SEO practitioners, as these links are often the primary source of organic traffic to a website.
 When a user performs a search, they're presented with a list of relevant results, and the links that appear at the top of the list are typically the ones that receive the most clicks.

-"Google's front page is out bread and butter in the search community.
-Those 10 blue links are coveted and so the should be.
-In 2023, those (and now snippets and People Also Asked boxes) what we compete to win."—Ben Goodey, SEO Consultant
+"Google's front page is our bread and butter in the search community.
+Those blue links are coveted and so they should be.
+In 2023, the blue links are what compete for."—Ben Goodey, SEO Consultant

 For example, if you run a business that sells running shoes and you're trying to increase traffic to your website, it's essential to ensure that your website appears in the top 10 search results for keywords related to running shoes.
 This can be accomplished through a variety of SEO techniques, including keyword optimization, link building, and content marketing.